Geltsdale

-Geltsdale & Glendue Fells Site of Special Scientific Interest has an area of 8,059 ha, and is one of the SSSIs which underlie the SPA.
+Geltsdale & Glendue Fells Site of Special Scientific Interest (SSSI) has an area of 8,059 ha, and is one of the SSSIs which underlie the SPA.

 Geltsdale RSPB reserve is a 5,000 ha nature reserve within the SSSI.
 It mainly moorland and is managed by the Royal Society for Protection of Birds for upland birds such as black grouse and hen harrier.
+RSPB's acquisition of additional land in 2025 extended the site, making it their largest reserve in England.